Genbox/FastData/README.md

 ### Using the C# library

 1. Add the [Genbox.FastData.Generator.CSharp](https://www.nuget.org/packages/Genbox.FastData.Generator.CSharp/) NuGet package to your project.
-2. Use the `FastDataGenerator.TryGenerate()` method.
+2. Use the `FastDataGenerator.Generate()` method.
 Give it your data as an array.

 ```csharp
 internal static class Program